 Flying on a broom for the first time.
 Winning his first game of Quidditch.
 Freeing Dobby from the Malfoys.
 Receiving the album of pictures from Hagrid filled with photos of his parents.
 Seeing Hermione wake up from the Basilisk's petrification.

-All of those and more flew by; yet the light from Harry's wand continued to grow ever more dim.
+All of those and more were found and tried.
+Yet not a single one worked, and the light from Harry's wand continued to fade.

-Harry gave out a cry of anguish as he watched, helpless and unable to stop it.
-It was all he could do to keep the thin stream of silver light going; if he were to let it go to rush to her side, then all three of them would perish.
+Harry gave a cry of anguish as he watched it happen.
+But he held his ground; for if he were to let go of the spell and rush to her side, then all three of them would certainly perish.

 "No. No. No!"
 The young wizard screamed in rage at the creatures surrounding them.
-"Not Hermione!
+"Not Hermione too!
 You can take my life if you want but you can't take hers!
 Never!
 Not while I'm still here."

 With renewed strength, Harry eyed the creeping forms of the Dementors.
-The dark-haired boy gripped his phoenix-core wand and summoned every bit of magical energy he possessed, digging it out of his body and shoving it through the wand and into the partial Patronus spell.
+He gripped his phoenix-core wand and summoned every bit of magical energy he possessed, digging it out of his body and shoving it into the incomplete spell.

-Harry might not have a memory happy enough to power the spell, but he did possess a potent well of magic far beyond his age.
-It was time to let loose the floodgates on it and see what might happen.
+Harry might not have a memory happy enough to power a proper Patronus Charm, but he did possess a potent well of magic far beyond his age.
+It was time to let loose the floodgates that contained it inside of him and see what might happen.

 Silvery light flared into being, raging out from his wand in a torrent of magical power.
 The shadowy forms of the Dementors flinched back from the sheer power contained within its glow.

 He spared a glance at Hermione.
 His friend's breathing had started to calm as the power of the Dementors began to recede.
-Sirius' own panted breaths came out more easily, and Harry felt the return of hope.
+Sirius' panted breaths came out more easily as well.

-Help must be on the way.
-Whether it was Professor Dumbledore, or Professor McGonnagall, surely someone had to be coming for them.
+Help had to be on the way.
+Whether it was Professor Dumbledore, or Professor McGonagall, surely someone had to be coming for them.
 The crazy swirl of the Dementors must have been too large to go unnoticed for long.
-So if Harry were to hold on just a little bit longer, then one of the powerful wizards or witches in the nearby school was certain to come.

 No. No!
 He could not allow that to happen.
 Harry struggled against the very notion that he would fail.
 There had to some way out of this mess.
 There just had to be one!